Introduction

 - Associated with perilymph biomarker testing with high sensitivity and specificity or

-- Associated with the visualization of perilymph leakage in the middle ear, and symptoms resolve after treatment of the leak[15]
+- Associated with the visualization of perilymph leakage in the middle ear, symptoms resolve after treatment of the leak [15]

 Evaluation